A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Classifying obstruction

-Having classified the obstruction and divided the data set into \gls{los} and \gls{olos}, the next steps include computing the probability of \gls{los} and the probabilities of a change of state.
-As a starting point, to get a better understanding of what constitutes real D-MIMO channels in heavily shadowed industrial environments, the distribution of the number of \gls{los} links in each time instance is shown in Fig.~\ref{fig:ecdf-links}.
+Starting from the two datasets as classified and divided in the previous section and to get a better understanding of what constitutes real D-MIMO channels in heavily shadowed industrial environments, the distribution of the number of \gls{los} links in each time instance is shown in Fig.~\ref{fig:ecdf-links}.

 It can be observed that in this scenario there are never twelve links in \gls{los} condition at the same time.
 However, there is also a low probability that there are zero links in \gls{los}, which is promising from a reliability perspective.
-In these measurements, there are six antennas (50\% of the total number) with the \gls{los} condition, 50\% of time.
+In these measurements, there are six antennas (50\% of the total number) with the \gls{los} condition, 50\% of the time.

 In the following, the average number of state transitions per distance traveled is estimated; that is, how often a link alternates between states \gls{los} and \gls{olos}.
-These two states are visualized in Fig.~\ref{fig:states}, where a transition between states occurs with a probability $p_s$, then the probability of staying in a certain state is $1-p_s$, for $s \in \{\mathrm{LoS},\mathrm{OLoS}\}$.
+These two states are visualized in Fig.~\ref{fig:states}, where a transition between states occurs with a probability $p_s$; the probability of staying in a certain state is then $1-p_s$, for $s \in \{\mathrm{LoS},\mathrm{OLoS}\}$.
 Each anchor $m$ has its own probabilities for the transitions.
-These probabilities can be modeled using an Exponential distribution, $\text{Exp}\left(\lambda^{(m)}_s\right)$, with the rate parameter $\lambda^{(m)}_s \in U(0.04, 0.22)$, measured in the unit of transitions per meter traveled by the agent.
-Assuming that the probability for the state transition is not equal, $\lambda$ was computed for the two states separately.
-However, this investigation showed only minor differences in the parameters, concluding that the uniform distribution with parameter limits $0.04$ and $0.22$ was suitable for both states.
-For reference, in this scenario, the average distance that an anchor is classified as \gls{los} is $\SI{4.65}{\metre}$ and for \gls{olos} the corresponding value was $\SI{5.55}{\metre}$.
+For reference, in this scenario, the average distance that an anchor is classified as \gls{los} is $\SI{4.65}{\metre}$ and for \gls{olos} the corresponding value is $\SI{5.55}{\metre}$.